The Design Home is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Color can transform a room.
 The judicious application of matching and contrasting colors brings character and interest to drab or austere spaces.

 We’re all for minimalism.
 While pristine walls and floors with a monochromatic aesthetic won’t offend anyone, they often lack personality and punch.

 If you’re on a tight budget or are renting a space that you can’t completely transform, know that you’re not stuck with whites, beiges, and grays.
 There are many ways to inject a splash of color without breaking the bank.

-Create A Feature Wall
+Add A Painted Feature Wall (or Door)